 Grow your business with an easy and affordable Business Loan.
 Fixed monthly payments, no prepayment penalties.
 Great for a large one-time expense.

-To qualify, your business must be at least 2 years old with annual revenue of $75,000 and no recent tax liens or bankruptcies.
+To qualify, your business must be at least 2 years old with an annual revenue of $75,000 and no recent tax liens or bankruptcies.
 The borrower must be a U.S. citizen who is at least 18 years old and owns at least 20% of the business.
-While there is no required credit score, LendingClub prefers if at least one owner has a credit score of 620 or above.
+While there is no required credit score, Some lenders prefer if at least one owner has a credit score of 620 or above.
 Personal guarantees are also required.
 If you want to borrow over $100,000, you will need collateral.
 Even without a 620+ credit score, you may still qualify if your business is financially healthy and has strong sales.
 If you make early payments, Borrowers who pay off their loans early can save money on interest since lenders don’t charge prepayment penalties or interest after a loan has been repaid.

 What are the requirements?